jaimetur/PhotoMigrator/help/execution/execution-from-source.md

 > [!IMPORTANT]
 > ### ✅ Prerequisites:
-> - You have to make sure that you have the following tools instaled on your system:
+> - You have to make sure that you have the following tools installed on your system:
 >   - Python 3.8 or higher - [Install Instructions](https://github.com/jaimetur/PhotoMigrator/blob/main/help/install-python/install-python.md)
 >   - Git - [Install Instructions](https://github.com/jaimetur/PhotoMigrator/blob/main/help/install-git/install-git.md)